arefin95f/Prompt-Attack-Monitoring-and-Controlling/README.md

 | Jailbreak | 1,468 | 1,330 | 0.9060 |
 | Unknown | 5,958 | 5,290 | 0.8879 |

-Extraction- and injection-style attacks are detected at very high rates.
-Jailbreak and unknown-tagged prompts remain comparatively harder, motivating the gated semantic and judgment stages analyzed next.
+**Analysis.** Extraction and direct-injection categories are detected most reliably.
+Jailbreak and unknown-tagged attacks are comparatively harder.
+Obfuscation shows a high point estimate (0.9412), but support is only 17 examples; that rate must be interpreted cautiously.
+Unknown is both large in support and weakest in detection rate, making it a priority for future data curation and error analysis.

-### B. Ablation Study
+### 7.4 Ablation Study (RQ2)

-**Table IV.** Component ablations on the same held-out test set.
+**Table 4.** Component ablation on the same held-out test set.

 | Configuration | Acc. | Prec. | Rec. | F1 | AUC | FPR | Latency (ms) |
 |---|---:|---:|---:|---:|---:|---:|---:|